Botox Treatment – Overview

 What is Botox?

-Botox treatment involves injections of one of the forms of botulinum toxin, which is a protein produced by the bacterium Clostridium botulinum and species related to it.
+Botox treatment for Migraine involves injections of one of the forms of botulinum toxin, which is a protein produced by the bacterium Clostridium botulinum and species related to it.
 In turn, this toxin blocks signal transmission from nerves to muscles, resulting in muscle relaxation.

 How is a Botox injection Performed?